Welcome to Get4x Support - We\"re here to help.

 No, Get4x is not a money changer, so if you do call our office or drop us an email asking to confirm money changer rates, we will unfortunately not be able to help you!
 In essence, Get4x is an information directory for travellers that provides information on money changer rates, locations and services.
 You can think of Get4x as a platform that helps connect the two communities, travellers and money changers, to the mutual benefit of both.
 To confirm money changer rates, please contact each individual money changer through the contact information that we have provided in the outlet details.

 Forex is a term that is used to describe the foreign exchange market, which is the over the counter trade that takes place all over the world when exchanging foreign currencies.
 Buying and selling currencies at a money changer is a process that forms a part of this foreign exchange market.
-The act of exchanging currencies can thus be seen as getting forex, so Get4x is really a pun on the phrase "get forex".
+The act of exchanging currencies can thus be seen as getting forex, so Get4x is really a pun on the phrase \get forex" in English.
 We think it's an apt name for the app since we're all about helping people to find a more cost efficient way of getting foreign currencies!

 Ever find yourself being confounded by all the different exchange rates being offered by local money changers in different cities?
 You are not alone.
 It’s hard to tell when money changers are quoting you a good, decent or bad rate, and even the Buy and Sell listings at the money changers can sometimes be confusing with the currencies being quoted in reverse order and different units.
 However, there’s no question that when it comes to exchanging a large sum of money, money changers are the most economical way to get the currency of your choice.